badlydrawnrob/data-playground/mocking/fruits/README.md

 6. Should API models and DATA models be totally separate (requires a little more work)

+## Storytelling

+> How you sell your thing matters ... why should they care?

+Evan Czaplicki's [talk](https://www.deconstructconf.com/2017/evan-czaplicki-on-storytelling) about communicating clearly your vision and why anybody should care (when perspectives differ).
+Quite useful for documentation, Quick Start guides, and writing in general.
+Piccolo is great, but there's areas in the writing (and onboarding) for improvement.

 ## Database

 > Currently the master `.config/git/ignore` file disallows `*.sqlite` databases